On Sunday, 28 March, the full moon will be a Super Moon and a Worm Moon.

 This is the time when people would plan for the winter months and hunt animals for food.

-In 2020 October's first full moon will be a harvest moon and the second a blue moon.
+In 2020 October's first full moon was a Harvest Moon and the second a Blue Moon.

 November: Beaver Moon